Weyburn: Elementary and secondary

 It also operated Weyburn Junior High School from 1966 to 2016, which was closed in favour of relocating students to Weyburn Comprehensive High School.

 Haig School, Queen Elizabeth School, and Souris School are being closed in favour of relocating students to Legacy Park Elementary School in September 2021.

 The separate school system, Holy Family Roman Catholic Separate School Division No. 140, operates St. Michael School.

 Post-secondary

 Southeast College offers technical, trade and non-degree programs, as well as distance learning from the University of Regina and University of Saskatchewan.

 Other

 The Weyburn Public Library is a branch of the Southeast Regional Library system.

 Infrastructure

-The 90-foot water tower is one of only four of this type in Saskatchewan.
+The 90 ft water tower is one of only four of this type in Saskatchewan.
 It was in service from 1910 to 1977.
 It stands on Signal Hill in Weyburn, which is still an important site for telecommunications towers and once had the tallest tower in Western Canada.

 Transportation

 Weyburn is at the junction of highways 13, 35, and 39.
-The Weyburn Airport is northeast of the city.
+Although it has no scheduled flights Weyburn Airport (RCAF Station Weyburn) is northeast of the city.